cmancone/mygrations/README.md

 This is a brand new venture that is a long way from complete.
 To give some guidance, here is my target feature list for when version 1.0 will officially be released:

 1. Parsing of `CREATE TABLE` and `INSERT` commands and using those as migration definitions (Done)
-2. Automatic foreign key dependency calculation (Sidelined)
+2. Detailed foreign key error notices (Done)
-3. Detailed foreign key error notices (Done)
+3. Ability to migrate database to match definitions from any state (Done)
-4. Ability to migrate database to match definitions from any state (Done)
+4. Generation of migration commands (Done)
-5. Generation of migration commands (Done)
+5. Generation of migration files (Done)
-6. Generation of migration files (Done)
+6. More flexible methods for credential management

 Currently the system has reached a complete enough state that it is being tested in our real-world systems.